harshavardhana/tweepy/README.md

 THE SOFTWARE.
 ~~~

-Forked as new tweepy with latest API changes - Sub Licensed into Apache2.0
+Forked as new tweepy with Twitter's latest API changes - Sub Licensed into Apache2.0

 Maintainer: Harshavardhana <harsha@harshavardhana.net>